-Dr. Jack Kevorkian, also called "Dr. Death," is a man who believes strongly in assisted suicide for terminally ill patients who are in terrible pain, whose quality of life is very poor, and who have the mental capacity to make a decision to terminate their own lives.
-Note that while assisting someone to commit suicide is illegal in most states, it is legal in Oregon, and a large number of people, including physicians, support doctor-assisted suicide in carefully controlled conditions.
+Dr. Jack Kevorkian (1928 - 2011), also called "Dr. Death," was a man who believed strongly in assisted suicide for terminally ill patients who are in terrible pain, whose quality of life is very poor, and who have the mental capacity to make a decision to terminate their own lives.
+Note that while assisting someone to commit suicide is illegal in most states, it is legal in Oregon, California and a few other states.
+A large number of people, including physicians, support doctor-assisted suicide in carefully controlled conditions.
 Because assisting suicide is illegal, but because some terminally ill patients who are in pain want to end their lives quickly, doctors all over the country are secretly assisting terminally ill patients to die.
 However, there is no regulation of the practice and it is terrible to ask doctors to have to act in secret and put themselves at risk of being treated as a criminal.
 Over the years, Dr. Kevorkian helped more than 100 terminally ill people commit suicide.
 In each case, the person who died took the final action causing their death.
 Dr. Kevorkian assisted by inventing and building the device that allowed them to kill themselves by simply turning a switch.
-Many criminal cases were brought against Dr. Kevorkian, but until 1998, he had never been convicted; either judges dismissed cases or juries found him not guilty.
+Many criminal cases were brought against Dr. Kevorkian, but until 1998 he had never been convicted; either judges dismissed the cases or juries found him not guilty.
 Each trial was an occasion for Dr. Kevorkian to publicize his cause.

 Leaving aside the question of whether the state should permit assisted suicide and bearing in mind that planning and causing the death of another person is murder, answer two questions: 1) Was what Dr. Kevorkian did to Mr. Youk an unlawful killing, either murder or assisted suicide, or should Dr. Kevorkian have a defense that he killed Mr. Youk with Mr. Youk's permission as a political act to publicize his cause?
 2) Was Dr. Kevorkian a political prisoner who should not have been housed in a jail with a general population of convicted murderers, rapists, thieves, and other criminals but instead in a special prison for political prisoners with better conditions?
 Suggested Response: (1) There are two positions on this point both of which have some validity.
 The first, which is consistent with the law in the U.S., is that whether Dr. Kevorkian's action was murder or assisted suicide, it was illegal.
 No society can exist in reasonable order if people can go around violating laws just because they disagree with them.
 People who disagree with the law should work to get it changed.
 No society, whether it is a democracy or a despotism can exist if people can simply violate laws they disagree with.
 If they violate the law, they should suffer the consequences.
 The second position is that Dr. Kevorkian had a defense because he didn't hide his actions, in fact he publicized them, and he had no intent to harm Mr. Youk.
 Instead, he acted at Mr. Youk's request to take him out of his misery.
 In this situation, the law should recognize a political purpose defense.
 Presently, there is no political purpose defense recognized in U.S. courts.
 (2) There are two reasonable responses to this question.
 They mirror the responses to the first question.
 If it is conceded that Dr. Kevorkian committed a crime, then he should be treated as a prisoner.
 All states have minimum security prisons for inmates who do not pose risks to society.
 Certainly, Dr. Kevorkian should have been housed in such a prison, but he committed a crime and the fact that he may have claimed a political agenda doesn't mean he should be treated differently from other prisoners.
 The second position is that there would be no harm in establishing political sections of prisons for people such as conscientious objectors and protesters.
 They are, in fact, different from other prisoners.